intake/intake/docs/source/persisting.rst

 Future Enhancements
 -------------------

-- CLI functionality to investigate and alter the state of the persist store, similar to the cache commands.
+- CLI functionality to investigate and alter the state of the persist store.

 - Time check-pointing of persisted data, such that you can not only get the "most recent" but any version in the time-series.